 The nature center is a joint effort with an MOU between the Riverside Metropolitan Museum, the City of Riverside’s Department of Parks and Recreation and Community Services, the University of California Riverside, US Forest Service, The Riverside Corona Research Conservation District, and Smithsonian.
 The center is staffed by Recreation Leaders and Instructors from the Department of Parks, Recreation and Community Services.

 3. Do you maintain the park?

-The nature center does not maintain the park as it is under the authority of the Riverside Metropolitan Museum.
-The park is under the care of the City of Riverside’s Department of Parks and Recreation.
-The nature center staff have no authority over the maintenance, upkeep, and general issues of the park itself but are there to answer your questions about the park, its wildlife, and use.
+The park is under the care of the City of Riverside’s Department of Parks, Recreation and Community Services.
+The nature center staff do not handle the maintenance, upkeep, and general issues of the park itself but are there to answer your questions about the park, its wildlife, and use.
 Center staff can pass along any concerns you have about issues in the park to Parks and Recreation.

 4. Are there park rangers?

 The park does not have rangers.
 The Riverside Police Department is in charge of any enforcement needed.
 If you would like to report anything to do with a crime you can do so to the City of Riverside’s call center by dialing 311 for landlines, or (951)826-5311.
 If you see a violation pertaining to the wildlife and would like to report it anonymously, please visit our CalTIP info page here.